xiechenpku/PHBS_TQFML/Project/Report.md

 ![PCA]()

-Metric Results for Different Models
+Apply Different Models
 -
+Before applying any model, we used **GridSearchCV** to find out the optimal hyper parameters in some range.

 ### Logistic Regression

 ### SVM